 Data-driven testing is a software testing methodology that uses a table of conditions directly as test inputs and verifiable outputs, and in which the test environment settings and control are not hard-coded.

-In other words, when using a Data-Driven Testing methodology, we create test scripts to be executed together with their related data sets in a framework.
+In other words, when using a data-driven testing methodology, we create test scripts to be executed together with their related data sets in a framework.
 By doing so, we provide a re-usable test logic that improves test coverage and reduces maintenance.

-Think of it this way, a framework where you only use one test but with an array of data.
+Put differently, data-driven testing is a framework where you only use one test but with an array of data.

-What are the benefits of Data-Driven Testing?
+What are the benefits of data-driven testing?

-Even though not all tests can be automated, using an automated technique such as Data-driven testing comes in handy when there are a number of data sets that you have to run the same tests on.
+Even though not all tests can be automated, using an automated technique such as data-driven testing comes in handy when there are a number of data sets that you have to run the same tests on.

-Data-Driven Testing with LEAPWORK
+Data-driven testing with LEAPWORK

 By separating data from functionality when automating software tests, you can reuse the automated flow, and just switch out the input.
-This can be useful when running the same tests often but using new or updated data.
+This can be useful when running the same tests often with new or updated data.